I retired at 32 as a founder. Here's the path I took.

 • Business niche is relatively stable, and small enough to not be competitive.

-"Skillful" Decisions
+Skillful Decisions

 • I decided to spend the nights and weekends of my early career working on side projects in the hopes that one would hit.
 I also worked a day job to support myself and build my savings.